Missouri Disabled Veteran Benefits

 Plain-language promise: I keep the how-to steps here so you can act.
 The one thing I route out is filing or increasing a VA claim, because that is free claims work best handled by an accredited Veterans Service Officer (VSO), never a paid company.

 Heads-up — Missouri still has NO general property-tax exemption for 100% disabled veterans, and the 2026 bill to create one did NOT become law.
 Unlike many states, Missouri’s only full homestead property-tax exemption is limited to former prisoners of war (see the Property tax section).
 In the 2026 session, a proposed constitutional amendment would have gone before voters to exempt the homestead of a veteran the VA certifies as permanent and 100% service-connected disabled (and their surviving spouse).
 It passed the House but did not clear the Senate before the session ended, so it is not law and is not on any ballot — reporting noted it had failed for the eighth straight year.
-A companion Senate measure also did not pass.
-Do not count on this exemption; watch for it to be reintroduced in the 2027 session.
+A companion Senate measure also did not pass, and a third 2026 bill (HB 2306, which would have created a tiered exemption scaled 50–100% of the homestead's value by VA disability rating) likewise did not pass.
+Do not count on this exemption; watch for any of these to be reintroduced in the 2027 session.

 Sources the House bill · the Senate measure